WAppAI/assistant/README.md

 | Image Generation            |             ❌             |         ❌          |
 | PDF Reading                 |             ❌             |         ❌          |

 **NOTE:** We do not test every LLM that OpenRouter provides.
-Typically, we only test OpenAI GPT-3.5, Anthropic Claude 2 and Google Gemini Pro.
+Typically, we only test OpenAI GPT-3.5 and Google Gemini Pro.

 ## Getting Started